yosemitebandit/vebsite/content/notes/pseudo.md

 I'm too much of a rust amateur to understand the myriad of code generation, macro and trait-importing tricks that these projects rely on, so writing the server side wasn't much fun.
+I couldn't figure out how to do sessions and cookies, really..
+I also spent a long time working on JWT in various forms, only to eventually realize that I'd have to have some kind of stateful page to pass JWT tokens back to the server..sigh.

 I like rust's error handling and match patterns, and I'm loving the compiler, so making the CLI, `pseudoc`, was fun.